Shopify/checkout-sheet-kit-swift/README.md

 # Mobile Checkout SDK - iOS

-**Mobile Checkout SDK for iOS** is a Swift Package library that enables iOS apps to present a Shopify checkout flow to a prospective buyer.
-The presented experience is a fully-featured checkout that respects merchant configuration (settings, branding, etc), executes installed extensions, and provides idiomatic defaults such as support for light and dark mode, in addition to developer APIs and interfaces to easily initiate and manage the lifecycle of a checkout session.
+**Mobile Checkout SDK for iOS** is a Swift Package library that enables iOS apps to provide the world’s highest converting, customizable, one-page checkout within the mobile app.
+The presented experience is a fully-featured checkout that preserves all of the store customizations: Checkout UI extensions, Scripts, Functions, Web Pixels, and more.
+It also provides platform idiomatic defaults such as support for light and dark mode, and convenient developer APIs to embed, customize, and follow the lifecycle of the checkout experience.
 Check out our developer blog to [learn how Mobile Checkout SDK is built](TODO).

 ### Requirements
 - Swift 5.7+